AbdulrahmanElshafie/ResNet50---AlexNet/README.md

 # ResNet50-AlexNet
-These 2 notebooks show how to use transfer learning using AlexNet and ResNet MOdels from PyTourch on GIFAR10 Dataset
+These 2 notebooks show how to use transfer learning using AlexNet and ResNet Models from PyTourch on the GIFAR10 Dataset